 We may be closed to the public, but there is a lot going on behind the doors of Horsham Museum and Art Gallery.
-We are currently undergoing a dramatic refurbishment and are looking forward to reopening later in 2021 with refreshed displays and a modernised offering.
+We are currently undergoing a dramatic refurbishment and are looking forward to reopening in October 2021 with refreshed displays and a modernised offering.

 The refresh will tell new stories with rationalised and carefully curated collections, and is probably the most ambitious change undertaken in our 126-year history.